developbio/cdc_birth_data/README.md

 - source used to pay for delivery
 - etc.

-So, consider these bash scripts a general framework for interfacing with the CDC data.
+So, consider these bash scripts a general framework for interfacing with the CDC birth data.
 If you want access to more variables, go into the [user guides](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm), find the column numbers for the relevant variables, check the raw files to make sure the user guide wasn't incorrect, and then modify the scripts accordingly.